Samizo-AITL/Samizo-AITL.github.io/en/index.md

 ---

-## 📜 Introductory Articles for Beginners (Qiita Articles)
+## 📜 Qiita Articles（Introductory）

-These articles explain the content written on Qiita in a way that is easy to follow for first-time readers.
+Introductory articles organized for first-time readers,
+with minimal formulas and terminology, each readable on its own.

 <div style="
   margin: 1.4em 0;